jlesage/docker-baseimage-gui/README.md

 - **GROUP_ID**
   ID of the group the X application run as.
 Default is `1000`.
 See [User/Group IDs](#usergroup-ids) to better understand when this should be set.
+- **SUP_GROUP_IDS**
+  Comma-separated list of supplementary group IDs of the X application.
+By default, this variable is  not set.
 - **APP_NICENESS**
   Priority at which the X application should run.
 A niceness value of −20 is the highest priority and 19 is the lowest priority.
 By default, niceness is